CSC-Mandala/CSC-Mandala.github.io/README.md

 If your login was successful, you should see a welcome message like this one in the top right-hand corner: <img src="/images/Screen Shot 2020-01-23 at 1.27.47 PM.png" alt="Mandala login welcome message" width="200" height="150">

 ### Accessing our workshop collection
-Once you've logged in and generated your Mandala account, we will use your computing ID to add you to our workshop collection, <a href="https://texts.shanti.virginia.edu/collection/mandala-oer-workshop">Mandala OER Workshop</a>.
+Once you've logged in and generated your Mandala account, we will use your computing ID to add you to our workshop collection, <a href="https://texts.shanti.virginia.edu/collection/mandala-oer-workshop">Mandala for OER Workshop</a>.

 ## Getting Started